Chapter 21 : Let It Grow

 “Happy Valentine’s Day,” he muttered into her ear as he removed his hands from her eyes and Gemma Rawnsley felt excitement rush through her as she surveyed her surroundings.
 Had Sirius rented some sort of log cabin in the middle of the woods?
 Was he going to give her flowers?
 And more importantly, was he going to shag her senseless?

-“A desolate frozen lake.
-And a tent.
-A very small, dirty tent,” she muttered in disbelief as she studied the scenery in front of her.
+“A tent.
+A very small, dirty tent,” she muttered in disbelief as she studied the desolate frozen lake in front of her.
 She tried to squash her disappointment as she bit her lip; instead of presenting the house of her dreams, Sirius had pulled back the proverbial curtain to reveal a deserted campsite just outside of Hogsmeade.

 “Ha!” he said as a small chuckle escaped his lips.